devxiongmao/truckin-along/docs/user_journeys/customer_managing_multiple_shipments.md

 ## Emotions

 - 🟢 Pleased with the short, simple form
+- 🟢 Pleased with the straightforward process for duplicating shipments
 - 🟡 Slight friction: two clicks required to begin creating a shipment after login
-- 🔴 Confusion around how to duplicate shipments

 ---

 ## Pain Points

-- The process for duplicating shipments isn’t intuitive or clearly explained.
+- None currently reported in this workflow

 ---